wanglimin/ARTNet/README.md

   * Initialize the repo.

 ### Overview
 ARTNet aims to learn spatiotemporal features from videos in an end-to-end manner.
-Its construction is based on a newly-designed moudle, termed as SMART block. **ARTNet is a simple and general video architecture and all these relased models are trained from scratch on video dataset**.
+Its construction is based on a newly-designed module, termed as SMART block. **ARTNet is a simple and general video architecture and all these relased models are trained from scratch on video dataset**.
 Currently, for an engineering compromise between accuracy and efficiency, ARTNet is instantiated with the ResNet-18 architecture and trained on the input volume of 112\*112\*16.

 ### Training on Kinetics
 The training of ARTNet is based on our modified [Caffe toolbox](https://github.com/yjxiong/caffe/tree/3D).
 Specical thanks to @zbwglory for modifying this code.